Follow TV Tropes

 • Buriki One exists in a version of the Fatal Fury timeline; the game marks the first appearance of the Ryo Sakazaki incarnation of Mr. Karate and Seo Yong Song is established as a pupil of Kim Kaphwan. note

 • In a non-fighting game example, Metal Slug has featured Ralf and Clark from Ikari Warriors (in their KOF designs) as playable characters since the sixth installment.
-In return, Fio was a Secret Character in KOF Maximum Impact 2 (one of two Alternate Continuities to the mainline KOF games) and explicitly recognizes her comrades-in-arms.
+In return, Fio was a Secret Character in KOF: Maximum Impact 2 (one of two Alternate Continuities to the mainline KOF games) and explicitly recognizes her comrades-in-arms.
 Fellow soldier of fortune Leona (also from The King of Fighters) later appeared in Metal Slug XX, the Updated Re-release of 7, and Metal Slug Attack would eventually complete the set by adding in Heidern and Whip (along with many other KOF characters as playable units).

-• Psycho Soldier is a loose sequel to the events of Athena, featuring the goddess's descendant/reincarnation Athena Asamiya (another character who became a KOF staple).
+• Psycho Soldier is a loose sequel to the events of Athena, featuring the goddess's descendant/possible reincarnation Athena Asamiya (another character who became a KOF staple).
 In an interesting aversion, neither The King of Fighters nor the direct sequel to Athena (Athena: Full Throttle) clarify whether or not the goddess Athena is related to Gaia, who is established as the mother of Orochi in KOF lore, like in the source material.

-• The connections between Saints Row and Volition's other big franchise, Red Faction, have waned and strengthened throughout the years, primarily revolving around the villainous Mega-Corp named Ultor, which is the driving force behind the colonization of Mars in RF.
+• The connections between Saints Row and Volition's other big franchise, Red Faction, have waned and strengthened throughout the years, primarily revolving around the villainous MegaCorp named Ultor, which is the driving force behind the colonization of Mars in RF.
 As early as the original Saints Row, the city of Stilwater hosted the Ultor Dome, featuring the Ultor corporate logos, and Ultor became a major power in the city by Saints Row 2.
-Although it had merged with the 3rd Street Saints by Saints Row: The Third, weakening the connection; despite an audio cameo by Shaundi in Red Faction: Guerrilla, which seems to be the Saints Row 2 version of her (granted Guerrilla came out before Saints Row 3 and it's developments), there are no mentions of the Saints as an organization.
-However one of SR 3's two endings reinforced it again by having the main characters star in a movie about Mars, meaning that SR!Ultor does have some interest in the Red Planet.
+Then it had merged with the 3rd Street Saints by Saints Row: The Third, weakening the connection; despite an audio cameo by Shaundi in Red Faction: Guerrilla, which seems to be the Saints Row 2 version of her (granted Guerrilla came out before Saints Row 3 and its developments), there are no mentions of the Saints as an organization.
+However, one of SR3's two endings reinforced it again by having the main characters star in a movie about Mars, meaning that SR!Ultor does have some interest in the Red Planet.
 And then it went right out of the window when the entire planet of Earth was blown up by the invading aliens in Saints Row IV (it is very much intact in RF).
 However, the shared universe, or rather, shared multiverse was reestablished by Saints Row: Gat Out of Hell and Agents of Mayhem, as the former had an ending that erased the Saints' entire timeline via Cosmic Retcon, and the latter established it as canon.
 AoM contains passing references to Ultor, so it presumably never gets bogged down in Stilwater in this timeline and eventually reaches Mars.

 • Easter eggs suggest that Dragon Age is a video game franchise in the universe of Mass Effect.
 Evidence for this include the Blood Dragon Armor in Mass Effect 3 being modeled after a suit from Dragon Age (complete with the series logo on the chest) and a statue of a Dragon Age ogre being seen in Donovan Hock's vault.
 Also, in Dragon Age: Inquisition, a krogan's head can be seen in the room of hunting trophies at Halamshiral Palace; apparently a krogan ended up on Thedas at some point and was killed and taxidermied.